Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to in the MSSM

+Neutralino decays are the most important source of $h$ bosons in SUSY decays in the MSSM.
+The study of $h$ bosons appearing in the decay of SUSY particles in models obtained by scanning the pMSSM parameter space shows that in 53\% of the cases they originate from neutralino decays, either from direct production or from a scalar quark decay chain.
+This value slightly exceeds that obtained for the occurence of chargino decays $\tilde{\chi}^{\pm}_{2} \rightarrow h \tilde{\chi}^{\pm}_{1}$ (45\%) while the $\tilde{\tau}^{\pm}_{2} \rightarrow h \tilde{\tau}^{\pm}_{1}$, $\tilde{t}_{2} \rightarrow h \tilde{t}_{1}$ and $\tilde{b}_{2} \rightarrow h \tilde{b}_{1}$ processes have only a marginal contribution (2\%).
+The occurence of $h$ bosons in SUSY decays characterises $\sim$1.5\% of the accepted pMSSM points considered in this study.
 In the MSSM the couplings of the Higgs bosons to charginos and neutralinos are maximal for higgsino--gaugino mixed states, while the gauge boson couplings to neutralinos are maximal for higgsino--like states.
 The $h$ couplings to neutralino are suppressed by powers of $|\mu|/M_2$ or $M_2/|\mu|$ in the gaugino--like and higgsino--like regions, respectively.
-The branching fraction for a set of our accepted pMSSM points is shown as a function of $|\mu|/M_1$ and $|\mu|/M_2$ in Figure~\ref{fig:BRN2MuM12}.
+The branching fraction of $\tilde{\chi}^0_2 \to h \tilde{\chi}^0_1$ for a set of accepted pMSSM points is shown as a function of $|\mu|/M_1$ and $|\mu|/M_2$ in Figure~\ref{fig:BRN2MuM12}.
+The larger values of this branching fraction are obtained mostly in the region where $|\mu| \lesssim M_2$ and the neutralino is bino.
+On the contrary, in the region where $|\mu| \lesssim M_1$ the branching ratio is limited to no more than 30\%.